Jean-Jacques Muyembe-Tamfum: Awards and honours

 In 2015, he was awarded the Christophe Mérieux Prize to study further research in the Congo Basin.
 That year he was awarded the Royal Society Africa Prize for his seminal work on viral haemorrhagic fevers, including Ebola, generating the foundation of our understanding of the epidemiology, clinical manifestations and control of outbreaks of these viral infections.
 He was presented with the Lifetime Achievement Award at the 2015 International Symposium on Filoviruses.
 He was named as one of Nature's 10 in 2018 and 2019.
 In 2019 he won the Hideyo Noguchi Africa Prize from the Government of Japan.
 Muyembe was included in Times 100 Most Influential People of 2020.
 In 2022, Harvard University awarded him an honorary Doctor of Science degree.
 He was awarded 2023 WHO Director General's Global Leaders Awards as a distinguished scientist and public health leader who was closely involved in the discovery of Ebola before advancing to leadership positions in global health.
 The award honours his lifetime achievements in public health.
+On 27 June 2026, he was promoted to the rank of Commander of the National Order of the Leopard, one of the DR Congo's highest national honours.